kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 }
 ```

 Hopefully this comparison to CSS helped you to understand the syntax.
 But does it really generate the same effect?
-Not really.
-The behavior of JavaScript `easing` and CSS `animation-timing-function` is different.
+Not really — the behavior of JavaScript `easing` and CSS `animation-timing-function` is different.
 WAAPI [timing function](https://w3c.github.io/web-animations/#time-transformations) is applied to whole iteration of an animation — as expected.
 Referred to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timing-function), CSS `animation-timing-function` is applied on each movement between keyframes.

 > For keyframed animations, the timing function applies between keyframes rather than over the entire animation.
 In other words, the timing function is applied at the start of the keyframe and at the end of the keyframe.